harvester/docs/docs/networking/harvester-network.md

 ### How to use untagged network
 The usage of untagged network is similar to [the VLAN network](./harvester-network.md#how-to-use-vlan-network).

-To create a new untagged network, go to the **Networks > Networks** page and click the **Create** button.
+To create a new untagged network, go to the **Networks > VM Networks** page and click the **Create** button.
 You have to specify the name, select the type `Untagged Network` and choose the cluster network.

 ![](/img/v1.2/networking/create-untagged-network.png)